odoo/documentation/content/applications/finance/expenses.rst

 Validate and post expenses
 --------------------------

-Only employees with permissions (typically, managers or supervisors) can :ref:`approve expenses
+Only employees with permissions (typically managers or supervisors) can :doc:`approve expenses
-<expenses/approve>`.
+<expenses/approve_expenses>`.
 Before approving an expense report, ensure the :guilabel:`Analytic
 Distribution` is set on every expense line of a report.
 If an :guilabel:`Analytic Distribution` is missing, assign the correct accounts from the drop-down menu, and click :guilabel:`Approve` or :guilabel:`Refuse`.